specialmoves/Wibble/README.md

 ## How To Run Wibble

-1. In your Terminal or Command Prompt, go to the directory where Wibble lives on your computer.
-2. Install the project's Node.js dependencies by running `npm install`.
+1. [Make sure you have Ruby installed] (http://rubyinstaller.org/)
+2. [Make sure you have Sass installed] (http://sass-lang.com/)
-3. [Make sure yuou have mongodb installed] (http://docs.mongodb.org/manual/tutorial/getting-started/) so Wibble has a database to work with.
+3. [Make sure you have mongodb installed] (http://docs.mongodb.org/manual/tutorial/getting-started/) so Wibble has a database to work with.
-4. [For PC Users] Make sure you add the path (e.g 'c:\mongodb;') for your mongo database in your system environment variables (http://support.microsoft.com/kb/310519) .
+4. [For PC Users] Make sure you add the path (e.g 'c:\mongodb;') for your mongo database in your system environment variables (http://support.microsoft.com/kb/310519).
+5. In your Terminal or Command Prompt, go to the directory where Wibble lives on your computer.
+6. Install the project's Node.js dependencies by running `npm install`.
-4. Run `grunt` to start.
+7. Run `grunt` to start.
 This will start up your database, run a watch on your sass folder and then start nodemon [nodemon](https://github.com/remy/nodemon).
-5. Open _http://localhost:3000_ in your web browser, and Wibble should be up and running!
+8. Open _http://localhost:3000_ in your web browser, and Wibble should be up and running!
 (Note "3000" is the default port, your Node configuration may change this).
-6. Before you get started with creating retrospectives, click the "_DB Admin_" link in the header and populate the Database with the initial data required to get to work.
+9. Before you get started with creating retrospectives, click the "_DB Admin_" link in the header and populate the Database with the initial data required to get to work.
-7. Get Wibbling!
+10. Get Wibbling!

 ## Contact